kfowlks/Todo-App/README.md

 Simple Todo Application Stripes + Spring + Sql2o + HSQLDB
 =================================================

-The intent of this project is demostrate a simple java stack that can be deployed and run locally using common tools.
-This application attempts to show the simplistty of Java when used with moderen tools and frameworks.
+The intent of this project is demonstrate a simple java stack that can be deployed and run locally using common tools.
+This application attempts to show the simplistic of Java when used with modern tools and frameworks.

 Gradle is use for the dependency managment